 Analyzing the Quality of 2020 Census Data

-But the 2020 Census faced a series of challenges that could affect its quality, including the COVID-19 pandemic and related stay-at-home orders, new household dynamics, displacement of college students, and natural disasters.
-The Census Bureau also delayed its operations and shortened fieldwork during the pandemic, and it implemented a new privacy definition for protecting publicly released data.
-These factors delayed the release of the 2020 Census data products and have led to increased scrutiny of those data by policymakers and data users, who may question whether the data are fit to use.
+But the 2020 Census and other recent census data products, such as the 2020 American Community Survey, faced a series of challenges that could affect their quality, such as the COVID-19 pandemic and related stay-at-home orders, new household compositions, displacement of college students, and natural disasters.
+The Census Bureau also delayed its operations and shortened fieldwork during the pandemic and implemented a new privacy framework for protecting publicly released data.
+These factors delayed the release of census data products and have led to increased scrutiny of those data by policymakers and data users, who may question whether the data are fit to use.

-We will continue to update the dashboard as the Census Bureau releases new 2020 data products, and we will publish the dashboard’s underlying data.
-We encourage users to email AnalyzingCensus@Urban.org to let us know how the data in the dashboard align with their expectations and how we could improve the tool.
+We will continue to update and create new tools as the US Census Bureau releases new data products; we will also publish those tools’ underlying data and provide additional resources.
+We encourage users to email firstname.lastname@example.org to let us know how the data in the tools align with their expectations and what improvements they would like to see.

-Through this project, we hope to assist local decisionmakers and data users as they assess whether the 2020 Census data are fit for their use, and we hope to give additional context for determining the best possible statistical data to in turn inform the best possible decisions.
+Through this project, we aim to assist local decisionmakers and data users as they assess whether certain census data products are fit for their use.
+We hope that giving context for determining the best possible statistical data will in turn inform the best possible decisions.

 For more information about this project, contact email@example.com.

 - 2020 Census County Assessment Tool (data tool created by the Massive Data Institute at Georgetown University's McCourt School of Public Policy)

 - Analyzing the Quality of 2020 Census: Understanding the US Population Puzzle (Data@Urban blog post)